Refugee-Line/.github/profile/README.md

-Refugee Line is a Non-for Profit organization that support refugees through raising awareness about various refugee crises, organizing fundraisers for financial relief of refugees, and organizing donation drives to provide supplies and living essentials.
+Refugee Line is a 501(c)(3) organization that supports refugees through raising awareness about various refugee crises, organizing fundraisers for financial relief of refugees, and organizing donation drives to provide supplies and living essentials.
+We work both locally and internationally.